 As noted earlier, a major advantage of our dec-GAN is the applicability to existing GAN-based models without the need of pre-defined attributes.
-In Table~\ref{time_table}, we compare the numbers of training iterations and computation times of dec-GAN and ACGAN~\cite{odena2017icml} with the same backbone structures for generators and discriminators.
-Note that all experiments were conducted on single NVIDIA GTX 1080 Ti, with batch size = 12.
-As shown in Table~\ref{time_table}, dec-GAN was much faster than AC-GAN when disentangling smiling and pose attributes.
-This is because that the training of our dec-GAN can be initialized by existing GAN models, followed by training of $E_c$ and $E_a$.
-On the other hand, AC-GAN needs to pre-define additional dimensions for describing the attribute, so that its training can not be initialized.
-From the above experiments, the flexibility and robustness of our dec-GAN can be confirmed.\\
+We compare the numbers of training iterations and computation times of dec-GAN and ACGAN~\cite{odena2017icml} with the same backbone structures for generators and discriminators.
+Note that all experiments were conducted on single NVIDIA GTX 1080 Ti with batch size = 12 and the table of results are presented in the supplementary material.